 Peru's all-time leading scorer whose powerful presence and clutch goals propelled the national team to its first World Cup in 36 years.

-Paolo Guerrero is the talismanic striker who carried the hopes of a nation on his broad shoulders for over a decade.
-His professional journey took him from Peru to Germany's Bayern Munich, where he learned his trade, and later to Brazil, where he became a fan favorite and prolific scorer for Corinthians and Flamengo.
-But his legacy is defined in the white and red of Peru.
-As captain, 'El Depredador' (The Predator) combined physical strength, aerial dominance, and a poacher's instinct to become Peru's record goal-scorer.
-His most iconic moment came during the 2018 World Cup qualifiers, where his late, crucial goals, including a brace against New Zealand in the intercontinental playoff, ended Peru's long absence from the global stage.
-Despite controversies and doping bans that tested his career, he remains a revered, almost mythical figure in Peruvian football history.
+Paolo Guerrero scored the goals that ended Peru's long absence from the World Cup.
+The striker captained his country with physical strength, aerial dominance, and a poacher's instinct, becoming Peru's record goal-scorer.
+His professional journey took him from Peru to Bayern Munich, where he learned his trade, and later to Brazil, where he became a fan favorite at Corinthians and Flamengo.
+In the 2018 World Cup qualifiers, his late, crucial goals—including a brace against New Zealand in the intercontinental playoff—secured Peru's place on the global stage.
+Despite controversies and doping bans that tested his career, Guerrero remains a central figure in Peruvian football history.

 1981–1996